z-huu/Connect-Four-DE1_SoC/README.md

 An implementation of a 7x7 Connect Four game on the Altera DE1_SoC board.

+> [!NOTE]
-This project was originally created for ECE 241, a Digital Systems course at the University of Toronto that focused on implementations on the DE1_SoC board without the use of its ARM microprocessor.
+> This project was originally created for ECE 241, a Digital Systems course at the
+> University of Toronto that focused on implementations on the DE1_SoC board without
+> the use of its ARM microprocessor.

 As such, this project will contain solely Quartus project + Verilog HDL files for running it on the FPGA.